JohnnyHall/johnnyhall/README.md

 - ⚡ I'm currently working on my personal projects.

-- 🤖 I’m currently learning Python and JavaScript.
+- 🤖 I’m currently learning JavaScript and Rest.

 - ✂️ I like to swim, watch anime and play video games.